-A significant part of our business involves managing our investment portfolio, which is comprised of equity securities of uranium-focused, small-cap issuers engaged in exploration, development and revenue-generating activities (such as royalties).
-The majority of our investment portfolio, measured by number and asset value, is comprised of securities that we acquired over time as consideration for asset dispositions, including partial dispositions under farm-out transactions, with the remainder being securities acquired for investment purposes.
-As opportunities present themselves, we anticipate acquiring additional securities for investment purposes subject to available capital.
+A significant part of our business involves managing our investment portfolio of equity securities of uranium-focused, small-cap issuers engaged in exploration, development and revenue-generating activities (such as royalties).
+The portfolio is comprised of securities that we acquired over time as consideration for asset dispositions, including partial dispositions under farm-out transactions, and securities acquired for investment purposes.
+The portfolio provides additional exposure to the uranium space that is less capital intensive than in-house exploration and development activities.
+As opportunities present themselves and subject to available capital, we anticipate acquiring additional securities for investment purposes.

-Our investment portfolio was comprised of the following positions as at our fiscal year ended September 30, 2021(1):
+Our investment portfolio was comprised of the following positions as at our fiscal year ended September 30, 2022(1):

-Issuer Securities Cost (\$000's) Fair Value (\$000's) NexGen Energy Ltd. 19,476,265 common shares 9,828 116,079 Toro Energy Limited 460,312,778 ordinary shares 34,108 12,230 (2) Uranium Royalty Corporation 1,778,000 common shares 1,410 8,001 Consolidated Uranium Inc. 1,806,278 common shares 1,513,139 warrants 845 603 4,841 3,369 Other investments (3) common shares and warrants 4,222 1,966
+Issuer Securities Cost (\$000's) Fair Value (\$000's) NexGen Energy Ltd. 19,476,265 common shares 9,828 97,381 Toro Energy Limited 460,312,778 ordinary shares 34,108 6,950 (2) Consolidated Uranium Inc. 4,721,826 common shares 338,139 warrants 7,517 492 8,546 180 Uranium Royalty Corporation 1,528,000 common shares 1,211 4,370 Labrador Uranium Inc. 4,310,308 common shares 282,500 warrants 2,686 89 1,573 29 Virginia Energy Resources Inc. 2,250,000 common shares 450 709 Other investments (3) common shares and warrants 4,920 2,698 Total 61,301 122,436

-(1) The information provided is derived from our Management's Discussion & Analysis for the financial year ended September 30, 2021 and should be read in conjunction therewith and our audited annual 2021 financial statements.
+(1)The information provided is derived from our Management's Discussion & Analysis for the financial year ended September 30, 2022 and should be read in conjunction therewith and our audited annual 2022 financial statements.

-(2) Our Toro investment is equity-accounted for at \$1.71 million in our audited annual 2021 financial statements, in accordance with International Financial Reporting Standards.
+(2)Our Toro investment is equity-accounted for at \$760,000 in our audited annual 2022 financial statements, in accordance with International Financial Reporting Standards.
 The fair value of the position is calculated using the applicable closing price of Toro's shares and included for comparative purposes.

-(3) Represents securities of an aggregate of 13 issuers.
+(3)Represents securities of an aggregate of 11 issuers.